google/lovefield/docs/dd/02_data_store.md

 The goals of the wrapper:

 * Provide a cross-browser shim that minimize browser-dependent code.
-* Handle trappy auto-commit for users.
+* Handle transaction auto-commit for users.
 * Use best practice to obtain best performance.
 * Handle upgrade process in a more elegant way.

 Each IndexedDB transaction is associated with a `Journal` object.
-The `Journal` object will carry all changes performed in a logical `lf.Transaction` object, and flush them all at once via the physical IndexedDB transaction object when the logical transaction is commited.
+The `Journal` object will carry all changes performed in a logical `lf.Transaction` object, and flush them all at once via the physical IndexedDB transaction object when the logical transaction is committed.
 As a result, the IndexedDB transaction object is named `Tx` throughout the code to distinguish from the logical transaction object.

-### Database Upgrade
+### 2.4 Database Upgrade

 The upgrade process is triggered by bumping up the schema version.
 Lovefield will open the database using updated number, and in turn IndexedDB will fire the `onupgradeneeded` event.
 In that event, Lovefield will

-1. create tables (i.e. objectstores) which exist in schema but not in IndexedDB
+1. create tables (i.e. `objectstores`) which exist in schema but not in IndexedDB
-2. wrap the database instance into `lf.backstore.IndexedDBRawBackstore`
+2. wrap the database connection into `lf.backstore.IndexedDBRawBackstore`
 3. call user-provided `onUpgrade` function with the wrapped instance

 This design still exposes the user under the risk of accidentally auto-commit.
-However, we could not find a better alternative that works cross-browser.
+However, there existed no known better alternative that works cross-browser.

-### Bundled Mode Experiment
+### 2.5 Bundled Mode Experiment

 In bundled mode, Lovefield will store rows differently.
 Internally Lovefield assigns a unique row id to each logical row.
 In bundled mode, Lovefield will bundle multiple (up to 512) logical rows into one physical row in IndexedDB.